mderriey/mderriey.github.io/_posts/2021-09-18-aad-auth-with-azure-service-bus-and-nservicebus.md

 - It is transport-agnostic, which means we can run our messaging solutions locally by targetting RabbitMQ with minimal code changes.
 - Reliability and recoverability are built-in concepts, so it is extremely easy to define complex retry policies when a processing error occurs.
-- NServiceBus can audit all processed messages to a centralised location for better traceability and troubleshooting.
+- NServiceBus can audit all processed messages to a centralised location for better traceability and easier troubleshooting.

 This also means that we delegate the responsibility of integrating with Azure Service Bus to NServiceBus.
 At the time of writing, the [Azure Service Bus transport NuGet package](https://www.nuget.org/packages/NServiceBus.Transport.AzureServiceBus/) for NServiceBus depends on an older Azure Service Bus client library, Microsoft.Azure.ServiceBus.

 A newer library, called Azure.Messaging.ServiceBus, was released a few months back.
-That new library is part of the new Azure SDK, which brings a consistent way to use AAD authentication across all the client libraries thanks to Azure.Identity.
+That library is part of the new Azure SDK, which brings a consistent way to use AAD authentication across all the client libraries thanks to Azure.Identity.
-It's worth nothing that upgrading the NServiceBus transport to the new Azure.Messaging.ServiceBus library is tracked in a GitHub issue over at <https://github.com/Particular/NServiceBus.Transport.AzureServiceBus/issues/361>.
+While we can't use the new library with NServiceBus right now, it's worth nothing that upgrading the Azure Service Bus transport to the new Azure.Messaging.ServiceBus library is tracked in a GitHub issue over at <https://github.com/Particular/NServiceBus.Transport.AzureServiceBus/issues/361>.

-We still want to leverage AAD authentication, so we decided to perform a multi-step investigation:
+We still wanted to leverage AAD authentication, so we decided to perform a multi-step investigation:

 1. Does Microsoft.Azure.ServiceBus support AAD authentication?
 If it doesn't, we'll need to wait for the transport to use the new library.
 1. If it does support AAD authentication, does NServiceBus expose the necessary extensilibity points for us to use it?